Skip to content

 If you run into issues with creating or testing PV and PVC's, here are some debugging tips:

-• Use kubectl describe on pv pvc, and pods to get more informations
+• Use kubectl describe on pv pvc, and pods to get more information

-• Use kubectl logspostgresql-0` to check whether postgresql container starts properly.
+• Use kubectl logsminio-0` to check whether MinIO container starts properly.

 Complete

-First, make sure you have created a user inside the Ghostfolio Application.
-Secondly, delete the postgresql-0 Pod and check that the database stays intact afterwards.
+Delete the minio-0 Pod and check that the database stays intact afterwards.

 Verify

-If the user is still there afterwards, this means that the Persistent Volume was created and is being used properly.
+If the price data is still there afterwards, this means that the Persistent Volume was created and is being used properly.

 Info